Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting

 Restaurant Bar & Grill

-It may be a well known restaurant, with bases around the UK, but Restaurant Bar and Grill also makes space for the thirsty folk of Leeds.
+It may be a well-known restaurant, with bases around the UK, but Restaurant Bar and Grill also makes space for the thirsty folk of Leeds.
 In fact, come summer, their outside space is the perfect place to enjoy a cocktail or two while watching the world go by – and the quality of the drinks means you’ll likely want another.
-Try the Porn Star Martini, it’s a classic done well, served with half a passion fruit and a shot of champagne, or go for an absolute classic with their Mojito.
+Try the Porn Star Martini, it’s a classic done well, served with half a passion fruit and a shot of prosecco primo, or go for an absolute classic with their refreshing Mojito.

 Restaurant Bar & Grill, The Old Post Office, 3 City Square, Leeds, West Yorkshire, LS1 2AN.

-A cool as heck addition to Duncan Street, Ten Bar is all exposed brickwork, original features and quirky artwork.
+A cool as heck spot on Duncan Street, Ten Bar is all exposed brickwork, original features and quirky artwork.
 Stop at the bar downstairs to pick up a cocktail or head straight up to the first floor, where you’ll find another bar and oodles of seating.
-Their cocktail menu takes inspiration from the name – they offer just 10 cocktails, with a mix of classics and new creations.
-The Salted Caramel Espresso Martini is to die for, but it’s The Kiwi & Strawberry One that folk are going wild for.
+Their cocktail menu offers a mix of classics, like the Espresso Martini, and new creations, like The Watermelon One, a refreshing blend of Cointreau, tequila reposado, watermelon and lime.

 Ten Bar, 10 Duncan Street, Leeds, West Yorkshire, LS1 6DL.

 For an equally classy experience, head to the pinnacle of Trinity Leeds and put Angelica to the test.
 It’s all class in this rooftop bar, which has a terrace with a view, perfect for sunny days, and floor to ceiling windows that let you look out on the world when it’s raining.
-Their menu is split into two sections, one takes inspiration from far flung shores and another that’s dedicated to their own homemade classics, so you can go from the Holy Grail (Calvados, Johnnie Walker Black Label, apple juice and cinnamon syrup) to the Honolulu Cooler (Bacardi, lime juice, coco, mango juice, grenadine and lemonade).
+Their menu covers both classics and their own creations, so why not try one like the Elderflower Vivant, a blend of elderflower liqueur and syrup topped with prosecco and soda?

 Angelica, Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.